UMRnInside/RPi-arm64/README.md

 But, if you want to modify some configuations...

-0. if you want f2fs or xfce , you can just copy file from configExamples to config
+0. if you want F2FS or XFCE , you can just copy file from configExamples to config
 1. `cp rpi3_defconfig config`
 2. edit `config`
 3. `./build.sh`